oresat/oresat-linux/docs/design/oresat-linux-manager.rst

   interface.
 - Register OreSat daemon with the daemon controller.
-- Register filename keywords with file transfer system, so OLM can move all files written to the Linux board over CAN, to the correct directory.
+- Register filename keywords with file transfer system, so OLM can move all files written to the Linux board over CAN to the correct directory.

 OreSat Daemon Control